TriLoo/ImageProcessing/README.md

 16. ./histogram_fpga_hls

-	This dir include needed fpga source file to implement the histogram calculation and contranst enhancement based on Xilinx HLS tools.
+	This dir include needed fpga source files to implement the histogram calculation and contranst enhancement based on Xilinx HLS tools.

 	The corresponding tutorial video can be found from https://www.youtube.com/watch?v=Po3KHF0SlIc&t=578s.

+17. ./sobel_cuda_cpp

+	This dir include the implementaton of sobel edge detection algorithm based on cuda.

+	this is the first version, and the optimized version using texture memory is still under debugging...